 One of the most unique characteristics of cryptocurrencies is that they operate without a central regulatory authority.
 Traditional banking runs the risk of slow approval processes and high fees for transactions that may take days to complete.
 Decentralization in the case of crypto allows for financial transactions to take place nearly instantly with little-to-no fees mitigates bank failures, and offers the benefit of utilizing wallets that store cryptocurrencies offline (cold storage).
 This further safeguards consumers from data violations.

 However, this does not mean cryptocurrencies should go unregulated.
 In spite of, or perhaps because of these unique attributes, regulators around the world are trying hard to determine how to best apply regulations to cryptocurrencies.
 In some countries, like Switzerland and Malta, for example, advanced legislation has already been enacted, setting the legislative framework for other nations building their own cryptocurrency regulations; while for many others countries, regulations do not even yet exist.
+Recently, with Donald Trump assuming the office of the US Presidency for the second time, the US has vowed to become a leader in the crypto regulation space.

 As you would expect, regulation is important for several reasons.
 Regulators rightfully have an interest in overseeing the use of cryptocurrencies to minimize such risks as market manipulation, breaches in customer security and the use of cryptocurrencies in illegal activities, among others.
 Regulators are working to determine the best method that balances between reducing the risks associated with utilizing cryptocurrencies and minimizing the benefits of the mechanism.